epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

 #

 import commands2
-import wpimath.geometry
 from wpilib import Field2d
 from wpimath.geometry import Rotation2d, Transform2d, Pose2d
 from os.path import isfile, join

-# if you are using Limelight, probably need to set up the pipelines to match this
+# if you are using Limelight, please set up the pipelines to match this
-# (or you can provide your own `pipeline2TagGroup` that matches your Limelight, when constructing the command)
+# (or you can provide your own `pipeline2TagGroup` that matches your Limelight, when constructing these command)
 DEFAULT_PIPELINE_TO_TAGS = {
     0: (),  # all tags
     6: (6, 19),